SFDO-Community-Sprints/adoption-gamification/README.md

    - have the triggers/flows/etc leverage these settings rather than hard-coding
 * support nuermous types of rewards
    - badges
-   - physical rewards (need fullfillment)
+   - physical rewards (for fulfillment types, maybe assign the RewardAssignments to a Queue?)
    - point threshold rewards (rolling totals)
 * Reward groups